-The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2023 and identified a small number of development opportunities.
+The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2024 and identified a small number of development opportunities.

 The Corporation is committed to development.
-All Corporation members have participated in some form of development activity during the year ended 31 July 2023.
-Activity has included: Governor Inductions, external Chair meetings, the AoC North Governance Conference, Student Governor training, safeguarding updates, Understanding our Stakeholders, Ofsted - a Governance perspective.
+All Corporation members have participated in some form of development activity during the year ended 31 July 2024.
+Activity has included: a number of training sessions including; safeguarding, FE Finance for non-Finance Governors, EDI and understanding our Stakeholders.
 Governors appointed during the period attended induction training.